 In applied ethics, I work on the ethics of technology, specifically of technologies of virtuality and artificiality.
 I examine the ethical status of these technologies and their products as well as the potential that they have to challenge our current ethics and its application, by demanding the creation of new principles to govern behaviour or even changes to our conceptual framework.
 Within my project, I focus on three topics: virtual child pornography; artificial agents; and virtual reality.

-For more, the section on my current research.
+For more, see the section on my current research.